-Since in find.a0 a fast, crude estimate for the number of falsely called genes (i.e. the under the null hypothesis expected number of genes with a posterior probability larger than delta) is used instead of the exact number.
-If the analysis should directly start with calling ebam, it is thus necessary to set fast = TRUE to employ this crude estimate, and therefore, obtain the same results as with a combination of find.a0 or ebam.
+Since in find.a0 a fast, crude estimate for the number of falsely called genes (i.e. the number of genes expected under the null hypothesis to have a posterior probability larger than or equal to delta) is used instead of the exact number.
+If the analysis should directly start with calling ebam, it is thus necessary to set fast = TRUE to employ this crude estimate, and therefore, obtain the same results as with a combination of find.a0 and ebam.